farahanasuhaimi/WebDev-Projects/TodoApp/README.md

 - Finished 2 Jan 2021
 - Built with Vanilla HTML, CSS and JS

-## What I've learned through it this projects:
+## What I've learned through out this projects:

 1. Basic JS skeletons are: